 Atlanta, GA – Once a new Georgia charter school was granted charter approval for the 2010-2011 school year, the parents who formed the school’s governing council faced the significant challenge of finding the right facilities.
-Financially unable to embark upon a permanent construction project, the school instead would require temporary modular housing for the 11,000 square feet they needed – nearly a third of an acre – while providing the appearance, amenities and construction quality that a permanent building would offer.
-The chosen modular solution, located on the site of a leased church parking lot, would serve as the initial stage of a three year facility plan.
+Financially unable to embark upon a permanent construction project, the school instead would require temporary modular housing for the 11,000 square feet they needed (nearly a third of an acre) while providing the appearance, amenities, and construction quality that a permanent building would offer.
+The chosen modular construction solution, located on the site of a leased church parking lot, would serve as the initial stage of a three-year facility plan.

-Requesting proposals in early 2010, the charter school administrators outlined an ambitious set of requirements for a successful modular solution.
+Requesting proposals in early 2010, the charter school administrators outlined an ambitious set of requirements for a successful modular school building.
 It would require a flexible floorplan system that could expand or contract with changing future enrollment needs.
-A strong emphasis would be placed on natural light, creating a learning environment visually conducive to high performance education.
-Energy efficiency would likewise be an important factor and finally, it would have the attractive appearance of permanent construction.
+A strong emphasis would be placed on natural light, creating a learning environment visually conducive to high-performance education.
+Energy efficiency would likewise be an important factor.
+Finally, it would have the attractive appearance of permanent construction.

 From start to finish, the charter school buildings would need to be in place and ready for occupancy no later than June 1, in order to start accepting student enrollments for 2010-2011.
 This would limit the available time for completion to just a few months.

 Upon review of the charter school’s requirements, the Mobile Modular team recommended one of our most popular and sophisticated modular classroom products: the CampusMaker ModPod®.
-This flexible system would immediately support most of the school’s design requirements with ModPod standard features, from easy expandability to extensive energy efficiency and exterior customization options.
+This flexible prefabricated school building would immediately support most of the school’s design requirements with ModPod standard features, from easy expandability to extensive energy efficiency and exterior customization options.

 The project design called for over 18,000 sq.ft. of CampusMaker ModPod modular buildings, including administrative, restrooms and multi-use buildings to support an enrollment base of up to 140 students in 2010-2011.

 The ModPod’s energy efficiency and customization features were immediately attractive to the school.
 The system’s double-finished walls formed effective sound dampening between classrooms.
-Offering EPDM cool roofs and high efficiency lighting as standard features, the charter school’s ModPod complex was further upgraded with extra-high efficiency T-5 lights and larger windows to permit the entry of more natural light into classrooms.
-High efficiency HVAC’s and Bard CS2000 climate control monitoring platforms were integrated into the complex to reduce energy consumption as much as was practical against the often intense heat of the Georgia sunshine.
+Offering EPDM cool roofs and high-efficiency lighting as standard features, the charter school’s ModPod complex was further upgraded with extra-high efficiency T-5 lights and larger windows to permit the entry of more natural light into classrooms.
+High-efficiency HVACs and Bard CS2000 climate control monitoring platforms were integrated into the complex to reduce energy consumption as much as was practical against the often-intense heat of the Georgia sun.